Developer-Aman-Sharma/Suvidha-Setu/README.md

-An android application named " Suvidha Setu " .
+Suvidha Setu is an android application .
 Also available on PlayStore .